jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 ### planning state:

 - did the conversion of the dataframe from csv format to a pandas dataframe
-- dropped unused columns,removed duplicated entries and convert from an five star rating into our three categories
+- dropped unused columns, removed duplicated entries and convert from an five star rating into our three categories
 - since the dataset is too huge to do prepocessing on the entire dataset we did the prepocessing only on about the first thousand entries of the dataset
 - we are working on splitting the dataset using relevance sampling instead of using just the first thousand entries
 - we implemented a module to get the comments from a video with a given ID using the Google API Client (we created a Google Developer Key for that purpose)

 ### Future planning:
 - Rishabh and Jonathan are going to use linear Support Vector Machines (SVM) for our classification problem since they among the best models for Sentiment    Analysis.
 - they are going to use the data set for training and hyperparameter tuning of the SVM.
 - finally the SVM should than be tested on comments from YouTube.
 - Jakob will after he is done with the relevance sampling start to evaluate if any prepocessing is necessary for the raw comments fetched from youtube.